X-Press Pearl: Rescue operations

 On 21 May 2021, Sri Lankan Navy deployed two offshore patrol vessels, naval ships such as and along with an aircraft in firefighting rescue operations which went in full swing despite inclement weather conditions surrounding the area.
 It was revealed that the fire had been brought under control on 21 May and the cooling efforts were continued to prevent the fire from flaring up.
 On 22 May, the Sri Lanka Air Force deployed a Bell 212 helicopter in the rescue operations.
 Out of the 25 evacuated crew, two were in the hospital.
-On May 25, India dispatched ICG Vaibhav, ICG Dornier and Tug Water Lilly to help the Sri Lankan Navy extinguish the fire.
-India's specialised pollution response vessel Samudra Prahari arrived on May 29.
+On 25 May, India dispatched ICG Vaibhav, ICG Dornier and Tug Water Lilly to help the Sri Lankan Navy extinguish the fire.
+India's specialised pollution response vessel Samudra Prahari arrived on 29 May.
 India had named the rescue efforts Operation Sagar Araksha 2.

 On 2 June 2021, X-Press Feeders issued a statement saying the company "regret[s] to report that despite salvors successfully boarding the vessel and attaching a tow wire, efforts to move the ship to deeper waters have failed".

 The ship remains in 21 m deep water.
 Most of it is submerged, and the site is continuously monitored by a dedicated ship.

+Indian Coast Guard assessment

+The Indian Coast Guard's After Action Report on Operation Sagar Aaraksha-II identified several operational lessons from the X-Press Pearl incident.
+It emphasised the importance of coastal states maintaining adequate capability to respond to incidents involving hazardous and noxious substances (HNS), including specialised pollution response vessels, trained personnel, and equipment for chemical incident management.

+The report stated that early assessment and prompt specialised response are critical to preventing escalation in such incidents, and highlighted the need for preparedness in handling hazardous cargo fires, including monitoring, containment, and environmental protection measures.

+The report did not explicitly criticise Sri Lankan authorities, but it described the incident as demonstrating the importance of regional cooperation, with India deploying multiple assets in support of response efforts at the request of Sri Lankan authorities.